 But the homeowner owed $325,000 on it.
 His bank would lose the $100,000 difference.
 Were they willing to do that?

 I wrote – I’m not joking – a 24-page letter detailing all the structural deficiencies of the house, pleading a case for why a home in such bad condition should sell for a $100,000 discount.
-We argued that no one else would buy a house with foundational problems, and noted that the bank would collect even less for the house at a foreclosure auction.
+We argued that no one else would buy a house with foundational problems, and noted that the bank would lose even more money if they sold the house at a foreclosure auction.

 And I included pictures.
 Lots and lots of pictures.